Azure/apim-lab/apim-lab/7-security/security-7-2-3-oauth2-authorization-grant-flow.md

 - Select **Expose an API** and **set** the Application ID URI with the default value.
 Record this value for later.
 ![backend app registration4a](../../assets/images/authflow4a.png)

 - Select the **Add a scope**.
-Then create a new scope that's supported by the API (for example, Calculator.Read).
+Then create a new scope that's supported by the API (for example, Petstore.Read).

 ![backend app registration4b](../../assets/images/authflow4b.png)